Chailotl/osuve/README.md

 **This game engine is in early alpha, expect things to break, if they're not already broken!**

 OSUVE is my take on a voxel engine, made open-source to the world ~~to put to shame all paid voxel engines~~ so that others may benefit from the knowledge that is accumulated here, and perhaps contribute some of their own.
-The main difference from this and [Minetest](https://github.com/minetest/minetest) is that the former is a C# Unity game engine, unlike the latter as a C++ game engine.
+I will be continually working on this until it becomes a working product.
+(After all, I have planes to make a game with it!)

 ## Show me the eye candy! :candy: